Resource dependent branching processes and the envelope of societies: Proofs

-The second part of the Lemma, {i.e.} the statement that can now be proved similarly, using Theorem 2.3 of~\cite{Bruss91}.
-Note that we need here, as stated, the assumption that the resource claims are bounded, since the cited Theorem 2.3 may not hold otherwise. \end{proof}
+can now be proved similarly, using Theorem 2.3 of \citet{Bruss91}.
+Note that we need here, as stated, the assumption that the resource claims are bounded, since the cited Theorem 2.3 may not hold otherwise. \end{pf}